aditichhajed/final-agile-planning/README.md

 ## 🚀 Project Overview

 In this project, (Problem statement given - we develop a product catalog for an e-commerce website.
-This includes essential CRUD operations for products, features like product liking, cloud hosting, and automated deployments.) \
+This includes essential CRUD operations for products, features like product liking, cloud hosting, and automated deployments.) <br>
 Expected Outcome - **To manage the project through Agile practices using GitHub Projects and Kanban board.**

 ---